dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

 Custom Attributes
 =================

-Vertex groups, uv maps and vertex colors are available as attributes in geometry nodes.
+Vertex groups, UV maps and vertex colors are available as attributes in geometry nodes.
 They are referred to by their name.
 Naming collisions (e.g. a vertex group and a uv map with the same name) should be avoided.
 If there is a naming collision, only one of the attributes is accessible in geometry nodes.

+Attributes with any other name can also be created by nodes, when the name is used for the first time.

-Note, that geometry nodes does not always produce e.g. vertex groups if a node like :doc:`Join Geometry </modeling/geometry_nodes/geometry/join_geometry>` is used.
+Note that geometry nodes does not always produce e.g. vertex groups if a node like :doc:`Join Geometry </modeling/geometry_nodes/geometry/join_geometry>` is used.
 That implies that other functionality in Blender that expects vertex groups, cannot access the attribute anymore.